 I have one more concern regarding this Japanese potato salad.
 As I said on the “About Me” page, I love watching foreign cooking shows, and I always think that foreign cucumbers look different from ours here in Japan.

 The Japanese cucumber is thinner.
 It doesn’t have big seeds on the inside.
 It should make a crunchy sound when you bite into a fresh cucumber.
 Also, the crisp texture maintains even if it has been pickled or rubbed with salt.
 The texture is also one of the keys to this salad.
 I wonder if your cucumber has the same texture.

 However, you don’t need to worry about it so much.
-In Japan, Each person adds different ingredients to this dish, depending on our preferences.
+In Japan, each person adds different ingredients to this dish, depending on our preferences.
 I sometimes substitute edamame for cucumber.
 It’s also good!
-You can enjoy different texture with the same flavor.
+You can enjoy different textures with the same flavor.
 I often do that!

 Another characteristic of this potato salad is its rough texture.
 Try not to mash your potatoes too much.
 Japanese potato salad has some small chunks here and there.

 This time, I added very basic ingredients, cucumbers, carrots, and onions to this potato salad but you can add other ingredients as you like.
 In Japan, ham, lettuce, boiled eggs are often used for this.

 I personally don’t use onions when adding this potato salad to my bento.
 I don’t like the overpowering smell from the onions when opening a bento box.

 I believe that this potato salad goes well with many different kinds of meals such as Japanese or western style, breakfast, lunch, and even dinner.

 Why don’t you try adding a new salad to your regular meals?